LiamHz/liamhz.github.io/md-pages/journal.md

 <div class="logs-container">

+# November Week 4
+## Sunday, December 4
+Went to Socratica with Eesha

+## Saturday, December 3
+I forgor

+## Friday, December 2
+Tonight was Socratica's symposium!

+I finished drawing two hours before the event started to hang out with Aadil and Jim, and at that point I started feeling incredibly anxious.
+Joss put me as the first person to present -- I knew I was gonna talk about why I left Numerai to study art, and show my [year of art video](https://www.youtube.com/watch?v=wquO5Rc8Ldo), but I guess I was nervous because it's been years since I've presented in front of dozens of strangers.

+I spent an hour writing a script, then another hour at the venue rehearsing and revising it.

+My presentation went amazing -- I think it was the best of the night by a fair margin.

+Seeing Anson allude to all the things she's done the past few months in preparation for her film sabbatical made me both happy for her, but also sad that I missed out on seeing her rise to the occasion here.

+Talked to a bunch of people after the presentations were done
+- "I read your blog posts the other day.
+If art doesn't work out as a career, you should become a writer.
+Your 2022 recap gave me Murukami vibes"
+- "You're one of those geniuses, aren't you?"
+- "Let's go climbing in Brooklyn next year"

+Went home and played Mario Kart and Pico Park while singing along to Hamilton with Aadil and Jim.

+## Thursday, December 1
+Nicole wanted to go the gym on back to back days.
+Lifted, and then walked for an hour and a half.

+We were talking about how ghosting people you've gone on a date with feels wrong, and I suggested that the same holds true with anyone you've spent a few hours 1 on 1 with.

+She asked if we were close enough, that if either of us disappeared we should send an explanation to the other.
+Despite only knowing each other for a few days, the 6 hours together the past two days made us agree that we should.

+Was a nice roundabout way of saying that we care about each other.

+## Wednesday, November 30
+Went to life drawing with Joss and Lagan.
+We all sat next to each other while in the session, and once we were done we moved outside and compared our drawings.

+Went to the gym with Nicole.
+Afterwards we were walking and talking about life, and when we got to the place where we go our separate ways she asked "can we keep walking?" -- we walked through Laurier, I played her piano, and when we completed our first lap, back to the splitting point, we wordlessly continued on for our second lap.

+We end up walking for an hour and a half.
+It's freezing cold the whole time, and my hands are freezing because I'm carrying around my skateboard.

+It's my first time experiencing the playful flirting banter that I've heard described so many times before.
+Our chemistry is off the charts, but she has a boyfriend.
+I'm more than happy to just be friends though.

+What a wonderful night.

+## Tuesday, November 29
+Last night I sent a slightly suggestive joke to my gym crush, and woke up to this message

+> Wow, I’m flattered, but I thought we were leaning more towards being platonic?

+Felt sad and couldn't focus for two hours, but afterwards was happy to realize that I just see it as a funny story now.
+Being able to flirt without over-worrying about consequences is nice.

+Anson texted me (after not talking at all for a few weeks) out of the blue asking if we could talk at a cafe.
+Turns out a friend of her's had unexpectedly died last week, and she went to her funeral this morning.
+Anson felt the same as I did after the dog died in my arms, an overwhelming sense of wanting to be in each other's lives after being reminded of mortality.
+It was nice to chat for two hours, but I don't think anything between us will change in the near term

+Today was exactly a year since the last "emotional pour" when I visited her in Vancouver.
+Guess the last Tuesday of November is a recurring tradition now.

+Went to Indian dancing (Bhangra) again.
+The choreography this week was easier than last week's, and the session was way more fun as a result.
+Danced with Lagan as my partner, and chatted about art and life afterwards while walking back home.

+Kellie / Binal / Nicole (gym crush) / Lagan -- I'm happy to see that I've gotten a lot better at chatting to girls this month.
+Think the main realization is that I just have to initiate conversation, but what that thing isn't doesn't matter all too much: just asking about one of their interests or a random observation is enough to get the ball rolling.

+## Monday
+Chatted to Joss while she was planning Socratica's Symposium presentations.
+She put me as the first presenter, and noted that it's really nice to have somebody doing something artistic, and it's funny to note how much working at Numerai for 2 years legitimizes my new pursuit of art to people -- I'm not some rando doing art in their eyes, I'm "one of them", highly accomplished, and doing something they think is cool and different.

+Went to the gym and lifted / chatted with my gym crush (Nicole) for an hour.
+She's not "exceptional" (or I haven't found out how she is yet), but she's cute.
+Talking with her comes naturally.
+Fun times :)

 # November Week 3
 ## Sunday
 Socratica!
 Finished my Contrary fellowship application , and then drew for a bit.
 Wanted to give other people the chance to shine, so today was my first session without doing a demo.